BloomTech-Labs/airbnb-unit-price-analysis-fe/README.md

 -   Explanatory Variable 5

 ### Data Sources
-🚫  Add to or delete souce links as needed for your project
+🚫  Add to or delete source links as needed for your project

 -   [Source 1] (🚫add link to python notebook here)